koskenni/twol/docs/morphophon.rst

 twol-raw2named
 ==============

 This script renames some raw morphophonemes of the example word forms and writes a file of examples where each example is a line of blank separated string of :term:`pair symbols <pair symbol>`.
 Pair symbols are the newly renamed ones or if the raw symbol is not yet renamed, the pair symbol is the original raw one.
-This file is suitable for the twol.py compiler as its example file.
+This file is suitable for the ``twol-comp`` compiler as its example file.

 The linguist can determine the new names one by one.
 The decisions made so far are stored in a CSV file with three columns:  the first is the inital raw name, the second is the now given new name for the morphophoneme, and the third column is for documentation, e.g.::